-In the outpatient setting, "there are many advantages to creating templates in the EHR, there are also benefits to utilizing an EHR with integrated practice management, billing, and documentation tools.
-To take full advantage of the EHR's efficacy, a
+In the outpatient setting "there are many advantages to creating templates in the EHR, there are also benefits to utilizing an EHR with integrated practice management, billing, and documentation tools.
+But to take full advantage of the EHR's efficacy, a practice should look to the variety of methods for customization."
+Leveraging the use of tailored elements in a custom template design is a popular method for customizing the EHR.
+The unique features developed through the customization of